At the forefront of Academic Representation

 Course Representatives are at the forefront of the academic representation system.
-They work to create positive changes so that every student at University of Plymouth has an effective and fulfilling academic experience.
-A Course Rep’s role is to gather feedback, ideas and issues from their peers on their course to take forward to meetings, rep forums and to the relevant University and Students’ Union staff.
+They work to create positive change at a course level so that every student at the University of Plymouth has an effective and fulfilling academic experience.
+A Course Rep’s role is to gather constructive feedback and ideas from their peers to present at the relevant meetings and to communicate any changes or key information to their cohort.

 They will work closely with their school representative to make these changes.
 Course Reps are supported by academics, Student Union staff, the Vice-President of Education and their School Representatives.

 - Gain new skills